sbb-design-systems/lyne-components/src/elements/header/header/readme.md

 [sbb-header-link](/docs/elements-sbb-header-sbb-header-link--docs))
-or other action items like [sbb-button](/docs/elements-sbb-button--docs) or [sbb-link](/docs/elements-sbb-link--docs), and it is displayed at the left end of the component; the second slot is displayed at the right end, and it can contain a logo, which by default is the [sbb-logo](/docs/elements-sbb-logo--docs).
+or other action items like [sbb-button](/docs/elements-sbb-button--docs) or [sbb-link](/docs/elements-sbb-link--docs), and it is displayed at the left end of the component; the second slot is displayed at the right end, and it can contain a logo or a signet, which by default is the [sbb-logo](/docs/elements-sbb-logo--docs).

 ```html
 <sbb-header>